-"On July 6, 2012, President Obama signed into law P.L.
-112-141, the Moving Ahead for Progress in the 21st Century Act (MAP-21).
-Funding surface transportation programs at over \$105 billion for fiscal years (FY) 2013 and 2014, MAP-21 is the first long-term highway authorization enacted since 2005.
-MAP-21 represents a milestone for the U.S. economy - it provides needed funds and, more importantly, it transforms the policy and programmatic framework for investments to guide the growth and development of the country's vital transportation infrastructure.
+On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, or "FAST Act" - the first Federal law in over ten years to provide long-term funding certainty for surface transportation.
+The FAST Act authorizes \$305 billion nationwide over fiscal years 2016 through 2020 for the Department's highway, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology and statistics programs.
+The FAST Act represents the first long-term comprehensive surface transportation legislation since SAFETEA-LU (2005) and is a milestone for the U.S. economy - it provides needed funds and, more importantly, it transforms the policy and programmatic framework for investments to guide the growth and development of the country's vital transportation infrastructure.

-In MAP-21, the metropolitan and statewide transportation planning processes are continued and enhanced to incorporate performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection.
-Public involvement remains a hallmark of the planning process.
-Requirements for a long-range plan and a short-term transportation improvement plan (TIP) continue, with the long-range plan to incorporate performance plans required by the Act for specific programs.
+In the FAST Act, the metropolitan and statewide transportation planning processes are continued and enhanced to incorporate performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection.
+Public participation remains a hallmark of the transportation planning process.
+Requirements for a long-range transportation plan and a short-term transportation improvement plan (TIP) continue, with the long-range transportation plan to incorporate performance plans required by the Act for specific programs.
 The long-range plan must describe the performance measures and targets used in assessing system performance and progress in achieving the performance targets.
 The TIP must also be developed to make progress toward established performance targets and include a description of the anticipated achievements.
-In the statewide and nonmetropolitan planning process, selection of projects in nonmetropolitan areas, except projects on the NHS or funded with funds remaining from the discontinued Highway Bridge Program, must be made in cooperation with affected nonmetropolitan officials or any regional transportation planning organization."
+In the statewide and nonmetropolitan planning process, selection of projects in nonmetropolitan areas, except projects on the NHS or funded with funds remaining from the discontinued Highway Bridge Program, must be made in cooperation with affected nonmetropolitan officials or any regional transportation planning organization.

-MAP-21 also continues that MPOs, as a condition for receipt of Federal surface transportation funds, have a continuing, cooperative and comprehensive (3C) transportation planning process that results in plans and programs consistent with the planned development of the metropolitan area.
+FAST Act also continues that MPOs, as a condition for receipt of Federal surface transportation funds, have a continuing, cooperative and comprehensive (3C) transportation planning process that results in plans and programs consistent with the planned development of the metropolitan area.
 To ensure the 3C process is carried out, the U.S. Department of Transportation Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) have issued planning regulations that all urban areas over 200,000 persons must undergo a Certification Review.
-As a result of these regulations governing the development of metropolitan transportation plans and programs for urbanized areas, like the Rockford, Illinois area, the RMAP FY 2016 UWP is developed under the provisions established in MAP-21 and SAFETEA-LU.
+As a result of these regulations governing the development of metropolitan transportation plans and programs for urbanized areas, like the Rockford, Illinois area, the RMAP FY 2017 UWP is developed under the provisions established in FAST Act and MAP-21.

-Following the 2011 FHWA and FTA certification review, RMAP received a letter from FHWA & FTA on June 14, 2012, that stated that both agencies certify the transportation planning process for the Rockford, Illinois Transportation Management Area (TMA) for the Rockford urbanized area.
+RMAP most recently went through its joint FHWA & FTA Certification Review in October 2015.
+Upon completion of the FY 2017, RMAP is awaiting the finalized certification review report from the joint FHWA & FTA review team.
+Prior to the 2015 review, RMAP received a letter from FHWA & FTA on June 14th, 2012, that stated that both agencies certify the transportation planning process for the Rockford, Illinois Transportation Management Area (TMA) for the Rockford Urbanized Area.

-To maintain their four-year time period to review the RMAP planning process and documents, representatives from FHWA and FTA are tentatively schedule to conducted an on-site review during the 2015 fall/winter season.
+To maintain their four-year time period to review the RMAP planning process and documents, representatives from FHWA and FTA are tentatively scheduled to conducted an on-site review during the 2019 fall/winter season.